-The In St. Louis for St. Louis Award is given to a leader whose contributions to the School of Continuing & Professional Studies have impacted the St. Louis community.
+The In St. Louis for St. Louis Award is given to a leader whose contributions to the School of Continuing & Professional Studies have had an impact on the St. Louis community.
 Recipients are known for their consistent dedication to meeting the needs of the community and for ensuring that the students, staff, and faculty with whom they work are contributing to upward social and economic mobility.